mirai-toto/DisableVillagers/README.md

 curedZombieLoot: if this option is set to null, curing zombie villagers is impossible.
 By supplying lootTable data (for example generated on https://misode.github.io/loot-table/ ), zombie villagers die when they are completely healed and drop the configured loot.

+tradeCycling: if this option is set to true, villagers trade will be set in stone when the villagers are spawned.